thindil/nimalyzer/doc/available_rules.rst

   an error if the selected type of entity with the selected name was not found in the module.
 Search type will list all entities of the selected type with the selected name and raise error if nothing was found.
 Count type will simply list the amount of the selected entities.
+Fix type will execute the default shell command set by the program's setting **fixCommand**.
 * optional word *not* means negation for the rule.
 For example, if rule is set to check for procedures named myProc, adding word *not* will change to inform only about modules without the procedure with that name.